-a.
-One-third of the total fees must be paid at the time of registration.

-- b.
-All fees must be paid by the midpoint of the course.
+- a.
+One-third of the total fees must be paid at the time of registration. - b.
+All fees must be paid no later than the end of the sixth week in the trimester.
+Fees must be paid in one lump sum when students register on or after twenty-two (22) calendar days after the course or trimester has begun.
 The midpoint is defined as halfway through the time of study. - c.
-Partial payments for vocational courses are non-refundable after the start of class. - 3.
-Non-resident students are not eligible for partial payments because of federal immigration policies. - 4.
+Partial payments for vocational courses are non-refundable after the start of class.

+Non-resident students are not eligible for partial payments because of federal immigration policies.
 Special fees, ID fees, lab fees, application fees and liability insurance fees are non-refundable.